AgtLucas/_agtlucas.com/_posts/2017-04-23-destructuring-with-default-value.markdown

 comments: true
 ---

 If you're familiar with ES6/ES2015, you probably have heard about `Destructuring`, right?
 Me too, but there's one thing I wasn't aware of.
-Destructuring with default values!
+Destructuring with default value!

 ## Destructuring